jlengstorf/jason.energy/site/posts/79-right-thing-easy-thing/right-thing-easy-thing.md

 3.  **Remove the temptation altogether.** I don't keep snack food in my house.
 I know that if I have access to a bag of chips, I will eat that bag of chips.
 Not because I want it, but because it's there.

-4.  **Make it hard to procrastinate.** To keep myself from going off-task, I kill all notifications and [turn on FocusTime](https://www.rescuetime.com/rp/jlengstorf/focustime) so that I can't even _load_ Twitter, let alone use it to put off doing work.[^nuclear]
+4.  **Make it hard to procrastinate.** To keep myself from going off-task, I kill all notifications and [turn on FocusTime](https://www.rescuetime.com/rp/jlengstorf/focustime) so that I can't even _load_ Twitter, let alone use it to put off doing work.

-[^nuclear]:
+{% aside "spicy" %}
-    Or, if you want to get _really_ serious, you can [schedule distraction-free time in advance](https://zapier.com/app/editor/template/5874?selected_apis=RescueTimeDevAPI,ScheduleAPI) — what my friend Nate calls [Nuclear Mode](https://nategreen.org/self-discipline/).
+**Hot tip:** if you want to get _really_ serious, you can [schedule distraction-free time in advance](https://zapier.com/app/editor/template/5874?selected_apis=RescueTimeDevAPI,ScheduleAPI) — what my friend Nate calls [Nuclear Mode](https://nategreen.org/self-discipline/).
+{% endaside %}

 ## How will you make the right thing the easy thing?